 (519)222-2299 | @seanyo | Email: email@example.com | LinkedIn

-I help build websites and communities - often at the same time.
+I help build websites and communities - usually at the same time.

-I built my first website in 1996 and I still wake up thinking about building them.
+I built my first website in 1996 and I still wake up thinking about them.

-I geek out on web design & development, accessibility, user experience, cooking and games.
+I geek out on the web, accessibility, user experience, cooking and games.

-I use vi to code, an electric scooter to get to work, and my powers for awesome.
+I use vi to code, git to collaborate, Steam to game and my powers for awesome.

-I want to work with people who build websites, communities and make the world more awesome.
+I work with people who build websites & communities to make the world more awesome.

 Web Solutions Cluster